 - Whenever the available capacity in a system location containing your primary (always on) Conferencing Node hits or drops below your configured threshold, a Conferencing Node in a system location containing overflow Conferencing Nodes is automatically started up.
 That new node can then start handling any additional conferencing requirements if the original location reaches full capacity.

-- When an overflow Conferencing Node starts to fill up and reaches its own bursting threshold, a further overflow Conferencing Node is started, and so on.
-The conference graph (right) shows a conference hosted in an on-premises Oslo location that has burst onto two Conferencing Nodes in the "Bursting Europe" overflow location.
+- When an overflow Conferencing Node starts to fill up and reaches its own bursting threshold, a further overflow node is started up, and so on.

 When call levels subside and an overflow Conferencing Node is no longer hosting conferences and is no longer required, the node is automatically shut down again.